NQCD/NQCDynamics.jl/docs/src/models/model_library.md

 ```

 ```@docs
-Models.DarlingHollowayElbow
+NonadiabaticModels.DarlingHollowayElbow
 ```
 ```@example
-using NonadiabaticMolecularDynamics.Models # hide
-using NonadiabaticMolecularDynamics # hide using CairoMakie
+using NonadiabaticModels # hide using NonadiabaticDynamicsBase: eV_to_au using CairoMakie

 model = DarlingHollowayElbow()